Blog Post

 Ground Water

-Groundwater tables were far higher than we experience today due to the meltwater of the last ice age raising the water table.
-For a site like Stonehenge, this would mean that the monument would have been surrounded by groundwater on three sides, as the springs in Stonehenge’s bottom would have leaked thousands of litres per spring water per second over thousands of thousands of thousands of years.
+Groundwater tables were much higher than they are today due to meltwater from the last ice age, which raised them.
+For a site like Stonehenge, this would mean the monument would have been surrounded by groundwater on three sides, as the springs at the bottom of Stonehenge would have leaked thousands of litres of water per second over thousands of years.

-So much groundwater was found the pa[per pointed out that: “Cancellation of the original proposed A303 Stonehenge Tunnels and the Amesbury to Winterbourne Stoke improvements was in large part due to the unexpected geology and unexpected groundwater conditions around Stonehenge which led to construction costs more than doubling to £470 million in July 2005.
+So much groundwater was found that the paper pointed out that: “Cancellation of the original proposed A303 Stonehenge Tunnels and the Amesbury to Winterbourne Stoke improvements was in large part due to the unexpected geology and unexpected groundwater conditions around Stonehenge, which led to construction costs more than doubling to £470 million in July 2005.

 Stonehenge ground water

-Fig. 28.
 A303 Stonehenge tunnel area conceptual groundwater flow regime.
-Stonehenge Bottom acts as a drain to the area with a spring located downstream at Spring bottom.
-Farm and a seasonal pond in Lake Bottom close to the River Avon.
-During the rapid rise in groundwater levels in 2002 the floor of Stonehenge bottom became flooded up to the A303 crossing and Trial Pits on the west side partly filled with water
+Stonehenge Bottom acts as a drain to the area, with a spring located downstream at Spring Bottom.
+A farm and a seasonal pond in Lake Bottom close to the River Avon.
+During the rapid rise in groundwater levels in 2002, the floor of Stonehenge became flooded up to the A303 crossing and Trial Pits on the west side, partly filled with water

 This high groundwater would permeate into any pits or ditches dug below the water table, and this water would be FILTERED by the chalk; as recent findings at Blick Mead have found, the water temperature is fixed at a constant 50F throughout the seasons, even in the coldest winters, where the water would steam in the colder atmosphere.
 Therefore, the ditches surrounding Stonehenge were deliberately cut by our ancestors below the groundwater table to allow them to fill with warm, filtered, clean drinkable water.